RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

   output                                              capabilities                          capabilities  result tables
   ---------------------------------------------------------------------------------------------------------------------

-\* GNPS-GC refers here to the documented original GNPS GC--MS workflow.
+\* GNPS-GC refers here to the documented original GNPS GC-MS workflow.

 ### How to read this table